Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ![](/Palettes/Puppet_2_palette_alternate.png)

+And... that's all.
+Hope you will enjoy the hack as much as I enjoy playing it.

 ## Acknowledgments

 - The [neogeodev community](https://wiki.neogeodev.org//index.php/Main_Page) in general and [Furrtek](https://github.com/furrtek) in particular.
 This project made on spare time was only possible because I stood on the shoulders of giants.